Discover the benefits of cryotherapy

 One meta-study looked at 360 people who either rested or submerged themselves in cold water after resistance training, cycling or running.
-24-minute cold water baths (50-59 F) prevented sore muscles and joints after exercises as well as reduced inflammation, which means they recovered faster.
+These 24-minute, cold water baths (50-59 F) prevented sore muscles and joints after exercises as well as reduced inflammation, which means they recovered faster.

 Aids Memory & Cognitive Functions (Focus, Will, Depression, Etc)

-Norepinephrine is truly a heavy hitter with benefits and it’s released in double, triple, or even quintuple the amount normal in the body during each Cryotherapy Session
+Norepinephrine is truly a heavy hitter with benefits and it’s released in double, triple, or even quintuple the amount normal for the body during each Cryotherapy Session

 Norepinephrine helps learning, enhances the formation and retrieval of memory, and can mitigate damage from concussions, as well as help in healing

-Norepinephrine helps you “feel good” low amounts are associated with depression as well as other mental problems.
+Norepinephrine helps you feel good too and low amounts are associated with depression as well as other mental problems.

-It also Focus attention, promotes alertness, and vigilance, & helps reduce stress and promote goal oriented activities which sounds like the side effects you’d get from the world’s best cup of coffee or something
+It also improves Focus and Attention, promotes alertness, vigilance, & helps reduce stress and promote goal oriented activities which sounds like the side effects you’d get from the world’s best cup of coffee or something

 Improves Sleep Quality & Energy Levels

-Natural daily temperature fluctuations are an important regulator of sleep cycles.
+It turns out, natural, daily temperature fluctuations are an important regulator of our sleep cycles.

-A Dutch study found that by cooling core body temperatures, participants achieved double the restorative, slow wave sleep.
+A Dutch study found that by cooling core body temperatures, participants achieved double the restorative, slow wave sleep than usual. .

 Your liver and pancreases start making more glucose and your muscles simultaneously increase their uptake of glucose.